Our services will remain fully functional throughout this difficult time. We promise that our guarantees

-In addition, Louisiana has adopted detailed Child Support Guideline provisions which are contained in the statute.
-These guidelines are assumed to be correct, unless one of the following factors (or others deemed important by the court) make the guidelines unfair or not in the best interests of the child:
+In addition, Louisiana has adopted detailed Child Support Guideline provisions, which are contained in the statute.
+These guidelines are assumed to be correct unless one of the following factors (or others deemed necessary by the court) make the guidelines unfair or not in the best interests of the child:

 Extraordinary medical expenses of the child or the parent who would provide support payments;

 The permanent or temporary full disability of the parent who would be responsible for support;